wesselb/stheno/README.md

     EQ() transform (None, f)
     ```

 * Numerically, but efficiently, take derivatives of _kernels and means_.
-This
-currently only works in TensorFlow and derivatives cannot be nested.
+    This currently only works in TensorFlow.

     Definition: